We interrupt our irregularly scheduled monster tactics to share a bowl of mind-flakes that spilled out of my head yesterday morning.

 Oozes don’t have goals either; they’re sub-beasts that aren’t even interested in territory, just food.
 Most plants are the same, although there are a small number of monsters categorized as plants that possess above-animal intelligence.
 (Myconids are one of these, although in my opinion, they’re wrongly categorized.)
 Even an intelligent plant, however, is unlikely to possess any goal beyond survival, self-propagation and protection of its environment; it simply develops more sophisticated means of pursuing these goals, ones that involve understanding other creatures, anticipating causation and planning for the future.
 Cursed plants, like blights, have a wee dram of undead-ish compulsion in their mentalities.

 That leaves elementals, which—strangely—I find the hardest type to sum up.
 They’re not full-on alien, like aberrations; simple, like beasts and monstrosities; mechanistic, like constructs; or defined by their social structures, like humanoids.
 What they are, I think, is humorous, in the archaic sense: defined by temperaments associated with their elements.
+(ETA: The word “temperamental” fits just as well, and I’m not sure why it didn’t come to my mind when I first wrote this.)
 The classical humors don’t work especially well for this purpose, though.
 It’s easy to imagine elemental beings of fire as choleric, i.e., bad-tempered and irritable, and their goals as primarily involving destroying things out of anger.
 But phlegmatic water elementals, melancholy earth elementals and sanguine air elementals fit poorly in adventure narratives and feel off-base, somehow.
 The Chinese wŭ xíng elements fit better—elemental beings of fire being angry and volatile, those of water being aimless and impulsive, those of earth being stolid and hidebound—but air isn’t a wŭ xíng element.

 All the tactics I describe in this blog describe how to use a monster’s features effectively, considering what it’s capable of.
 The monster’s type, as described here, tells us why the monster is doing what it’s doing.
 Ultimately, a monster’s choices, in or out of combat, are a function of this motivation, and when you’re writing your own material, you should use this information not only to generate plot—to determine why your monster is a threat in the first place—but also to contemplate in advance how your monster is going to react when it realizes that the PCs aren’t going to let it have what it wants.